TelegramBots/book/src/Migration-Guide-to-Version-18.x.md

 Also property `CanManageVoiceChats` in `ChatMemberAdministrator` and `PromoteChatMemberRequest` class was renamed to `CanManageVideoChats`.

-## 2. Removal of property `UntilDate`
+## 2. Renaming static sticker related methods and classes

-Since Telegram added animated stickers in one of the previous Bot API updates we needed a way to differentiate between methods and classes for creating and senging static and animated stickers.
-We already used `Animated` suffix for methods related to animated stickers so we decided to do the same with static stickers:
+Since Telegram added video stickers in one of the previous Bot API updates we needed a way to differentiate between methods and classes for creating and senging static, animated and video stickers.
+We already used `Animated` and `Video` suffix for methods related to animated and video stickers so we decided to do the same with static stickers:

 - Classes `CreateNewStickerSetRequest` and `AddStickerToSetRequest` were renamed to `CreateNewStaticStickerSetRequest` and `AddStaticStickerToSetRequest`